 The Cisco Wireless LAN controller Security Policy contains instructions for configuring the controller to operate in the FIPS 140-2 approved mode of operation.
-Crypto Officer Guidance - System Initialization
+Crypto Officer Guidance - System Initialization.

-The Cisco Aironet Access Points series security appliances were validated with firmware version 8.5.
-This is the only allowable image for use in FIPS.
+The Cisco Aironet Access Points series security appliances were validated with firmware versions 8.10 and 16.12.
+These two are the only allowable images for use in FIPS.
 Configuring the module without maintaining the following settings will make the module be non-operational (Hard Error).
 Only after successful completion of all required FIPS POSTs and the initialization steps detailed below, will the module be considered to be in a FIPS-approved mode of operation.